Kizu (band)

 Kizu (キズ) is a Japanese visual kei rock band, formed in 2017 by Lime on vocals, Reiki on guitar, Yue on bass, and Kyonosuke as a drummer.
-They have released nine singles and two live albums.
+They have released sixteen singles, nine live albums, and one full length album.
+The band has announced that starting February 27, 2027 they will go on hiatus.
+It is unclear when activities will resume.

 Career

 The band was formed in March 2017, when they mysteriously announced a flyer with a phone number.
 Four months after, Kizu made its first solo performance which the 1,300 tickets available sold out in just one second.
 On October 10, they released their second single, "Kawazu (蛙 -Kawazu-)".

 They released the single "Steroid" (ステロイド) in two editions on July 31, 2018.
 On November 20 of the same year, the group joined the European label Gan-Shin Records.
 The performance "0" on January 11, 2019, sold out in one day and the band announced the single Heisei (平成), released on March 19.

 The single "Jigoku" (地獄) was released on April 28, 2020, also in two editions.

+The band released their best-of album 仇 (Kataki) on April 7, 2021.It included the new songs 「ミルク」(Milk) and 「鳩」(Hato), with the latter exclusive to the deluxe edition along with an extra DVD with all the 9 Singles Music Videos.

+Their album titled "1st LAST ALBUM" or "Gokuraku yori Gokujo no Ame" (極楽より極上の雨) was released on August 05, 2026 in three editions.
+Marking the first time Kizu released a full length album in their career.